magomimmo/modern-cljs/README.md

 porting from JS to CLJS the login form example of [Modern Javascript: Development and desing][7] by [Larry Ullman][8].

+## Tutorial 5 - Introducing Domina

+To be done

 # License

 Copyright © Mimmo Cosenza, 2012.
 Released under the Eclipse Public